Getting to Know Allah

 Be kind to your parents.

-Considering Allah’s decrees that a believer must disown a parent who will not submit to His Will, the following revelations about being kind to your parents has to apply to believing parents only.
+Considering that Allah wants children to disown a mother or a father who will not submit to His Will, the following revelations about being kind to your parents has to apply to believers only.

 17:23 Your Lord has decreed that you worship none but Him and to be kind to your parents.
 If either of them or both reach old age with you, do not say to them “Fie”, nor tell them off, but say to them kind words.